firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-28/2015-10-03-temporary-saints.md

 It's things like that which get me out of bed in the morning, when I can feel the creep of bony protrusions spreading further across my skin, when I can feel the phantom fire ravaging my insides.
 I still get up and go.
 Because the saints need me.
 And I will continue getting up and going until I cannot anymore.

 Lilith looks perfect now, a job well done.
 I draw the sheet over her and wait for the next saint to come in.

-#### About the Author

-JY Yang is a queer Chinese Singaporean woman cheerfully destroying SFF, one story at a time.
-Her fiction has been published in Strange Horizons, Clarkesworld, Apex and Lightspeed, among other excellent venues.
-A graduate of the Clarion West class of 2013, she is currently pursing a masters' degree in creative writing at the University of East Anglia in Norwich.
-Find her on Twitter at [@halleluyang](https://twitter.com/halleluyang) and at [jyyang@misshallelujah.net](http://www.misshallelujah.net/).